parrt/msds692/hw/pipeline.md

     return headers, data
 ```

-Here is a sample Python script that prints out the results of our `readcsv` function:
+Here is a sample Python test script that prints out the results of our `readcsv` function:

 ```python
 headers, data = csv.readcsv(csv.getdata())